 The expansion funding is subject to the non-Federal share (match) requirements of the Head Start Act.
-However, the Congress, in its Conference Report accompanying the ARRA, reminds the Secretary of his/her authority, as discussed in the Head Start Act to temporarily waive the non-Federal share requirements and supports the Secretary's exercise of this authority when appropriate.
 Any applicant that believes it will not be able to provide the required match for the requested increases should note this in its funding proposal and include a discussion of the reasons it believes it will not be able to generate all or a portion of the required match.